mmandelb2201/finance-bot/DESIGN.md

 compute service.
 AWS Lambda will be used to manage specific functions of each service.
 Instead of creating a monolithic function for each service, the team has decided to split each responsibility into its own Lambda function following the Single Responsibility Principle.

-An important business requirement for the bot must be keeping user financial information secure.
+An important business requirement for the bot is to ensure that user financial information secure.
 In order to uphold the confidentiality, integrity, and availability of user data, the team will use Amazon security services such as Amazon Key Management service (data encryption service).
 Also, AWS provides data protection guidelines for each web service provided.